Writing the first post on a blog can be an extremely intimidating prospect.

 Always remember: a new blog is invisible to Google.
 Nobody will find it in the search engines.

-Hence, nobody will read the first post on a blog for a very long time (unless you share it on your social media).
+Hence, nobody will read your first blog post for a while (unless you share it on your social media).

 Another thing to remember: a blog is a living document.
-Even if your first post IS terrible (and if you follow my steps it won’t be), you have plenty of time to go back and improve it.
+Even if your first post IS terrible (and, if you follow my steps it won’t be), you’ll have plenty of time to go back and improve it.

 Another thing that makes it easier to get started is having a clear process to follow.
 Let’s take a look at how to write your first blog post in 7 easy steps.